-Right now, Herceptin only can be given intravenously, which means it’s dripped into your body through a needle inserted into a vein.
+Right now, Herceptin only can be given intravenously, which means the medicine is delivered directly into your bloodstream through an IV or a port.
 The first dose of Herceptin takes about 90 minutes.
 After that, it takes about 30 minutes to get the other doses of Herceptin, which are usually given weekly in a doctor’s office.

 In this study, called the HannaH trial, researchers looked at the effectiveness and safety of an injectable (also called “subcutaneous,” which means “under the skin”) form of Herceptin.
 The injectable form is injected under the skin using a hypodermic needle, much like a vaccine.
 The injection takes about 5 minutes.
 The women in the study were taught how to give themselves the Herceptin injection.